Raimeeab/Planit/README.md

 <a name="description"></a>
 ## 📝 Description
 Dear unorganised event planner, we've got you covered!
-This application will create and manage all of your upcoming events in the same place.
-Choose from your favourite vendors and venues.
+This application will create and manage all of your upcoming events in the same place by helping you choose from your favourite vendors and venues.

 Link to the [site](https://planit-events.herokuapp.com/)